web-push-libs/vapid/python/README.rst

 ::

    {"sub":"mailto:YourEmail@YourSite.com","aud":"https://PushServer","exp":"ExpirationTimestamp"}

 A few notes:

-***sub*** is the email address you wish to have on record for this request, prefixed with "``mailto:``".
+**sub** is the email address you wish to have on record for this request, prefixed with “``mailto:``”.
 If things go wrong, this is the email that will be used to contact you (for instance).
-This can be a general delivery address like "``mailto:push_operations@example.com``" or a specific address like "``mailto:bob@example.com``".
+This can be a general delivery address like “``mailto:push_operations@example.com``” or a specific address like “``mailto:bob@example.com``”.

-***aud*** is the audience for the VAPID.
+**aud** is the audience for the VAPID.
 This is the scheme and host you use to send subscription endpoints and generally coincides with the ``endpoint`` specified in the Subscription Info block.

 As example, if a WebPush subscription info contains:
 ``{"endpoint": "https://push.example.com:8012/v1/push/...", ...}``

-then the ``aud`` would be "``https://push.example.com:8012``"
+then the ``aud`` would be “``https://push.example.com:8012``”

 While some Push Services consider this an optional field, others may be stricter.

-***exp*** This is the UTC timestamp for when this VAPID request will expire.
+**exp** This is the UTC timestamp for when this VAPID request will expire.
 The maximum period is 24 hours.
-Setting a shorter period can prevent "replay" attacks.
-Setting a longer period allows you to reuse headers for multiple sends (e.g. if you're sending hundreds of updates within an hour or so.)
+Setting a shorter period can prevent “replay” attacks.
+Setting a longer period allows you to reuse headers for multiple sends (e.g. if you’re sending hundreds of updates within an hour or so.)
 If no ``exp`` is included, one that will expire in 24 hours will be auto-generated for you.

 Claims should be stored in a JSON compatible file.
-In the examples below, we've stored the claims into a file named ``claims.json``.
+In the examples below, we’ve stored the claims into a file named ``claims.json``.

-py\_vapid can either be installed as a library or used as a stand along app, ``bin/vapid``.
+py_vapid can either be installed as a library or used as a stand along app, ``bin/vapid``.

 App Installation
 ----------------

-You'll need ``python virtualenv`` Run that in the current directory.
+You’ll need ``python virtualenv`` Run that in the current directory.

 Then run

 ::

    bin/pip install -r requirements.txt

    bin/python setup.py install

 App Usage
 ---------

-Run by itself, ``bin/vapid`` will check and optionally create the public\_key.pem and private\_key.pem files.
+Run by itself, ``bin/vapid`` will check and optionally create the public_key.pem and private_key.pem files.

 ``bin/vapid --gen`` can be used to generate a new set of public and private key PEM files.
 These will overwrite the contents of